egel-lang/egel/man/egel.1.md

 ## TUTORIAL

-Egel is an expression language and the interpreter a straightforward symbolic evaluator.
+Egel is an expression language and the interpreter a symbolic evaluator.

 ### Expressions